karlek/wabisabi/README.md

 * Zooming.
 * Multiple CPU support.
 * Hand optimized assembly(!) for generating random complex points.
 Thank you [7i](https://github.com/7i)!
+* Plot Calculation-Paths.
+Credits to Raka Jovanovic and Milan Tuba (ISSN: 1109-2750).

 >It should be noted that speed in random number generating algorithms competes with the necessity of having a random distribution.
 If you know of a way to benchmark randomness as well as speed, please create an issue!